Why Is This Place so Great?

 The spa also offers a wide range of treatments that are unique to the property and invoke a further sense of place.
 Treatments such as the Kiyome Purification and Royal Enso Treatment uses local produce such as sake, bamboo charcoal salt, and warm rice milk to purify the skin and enrich the soul.
 Guests may also partake in 30-minute bath treatments at the spa, all filled with healing herbs to help get rid of stress and fatigue.

-For Luxury chose: Create Your Own Personalized Japanese Kitchen Knife
+Luxury Activity: Create Your Own Personalized Japanese Kitchen Knife